The 1p challenge: the easiest way to save money

 Among the other automatic savings bots we recommend are Plum, Cleo, and Folio, but if you prefer to go old-school with your finances, you could go for the more traditional route of savings accounts.
 High-interest savings accounts enable you to earn extra cash without putting in any extra effort.

 While interest rates aren’t exactly brilliant right now, there is a possibility of earning up to 5% on your savings – a pretty good reason not to keep your cash under the bed!
-You don’t even need to deposit a fortune to open an account, with some only requiring £1.
+What's more, you don’t even need to deposit a fortune to open an account, with some only requiring £1.

 How to get creative with saving

-You might feel like saving money is pointless as a student.
+You might feel like saving money as a student is pointless.
 Just having enough money to live is your priority, right?

 It’s true that savings come second to getting by, but if you can afford to put some money away, you definitely should.
 Having savings gives you more options to do things like travel during the holidays, or prevent a panic when that rainy day comes.